Kalpana-duo/project_anomaly/README.md

 ## Steps to Reproduce

-1. You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the Zillow table.
+1. You will need an env.py file that contains the hostname, username and password of Codeup LLC MySQL database which contains the logs & cohort tables.
 Store that env file locally in the repository.
-2. Clone my repo (including the acquire_final.py and prepare_final.py) (confirm .gitignore is hiding your env.py file)
+2. Clone this repo (including the acquire_final.py and prepare_final.py) (confirm .gitignore is hiding your env.py file)
-3. Libraries used are pandas, matplotlib, seaborn, numpy, os.
+3. Primary libraries include pandas, matplotlib, seaborn, numpy, os.
-4. You should be able to run final_report.
+4. You should be able to run final_report with this environment.

 ## Scenario: